LGBTIQA+ people

 Gay: A sexual orientation that describes sexual and/or romantic attraction to people of the same gender.
 This term is most commonly applied to men, although some women use this term.

 Gender/gender identity: Gender is a social and cultural concept.
 It is about social and cultural identity, expression and experience as a man, woman or non-binary person.
 Gender identity is about who a person feels themself to be.
 Gender expression is the way a person expresses their gender; person's gender expression may also vary depending on the context, for instance expressing different genders at work and home.
-Gender experience describes a person’s alignment with the gender presumed for them at birth, i.e. a cis experience or a trans experience.
+Gender experience describes a person’s alignment with the gender presumed for them at birth, that is, a cis experience or a trans experience.

 Heterosexual: A sexual orientation towards people of a different gender.